mbegan/Okta-PSModule/README.md

 I'll add more details on usage later, if you have a specific use case ask away i'll post an example.

+Also browse on over to [Okta community] (https://support.okta.com/help/community) for more discussion

 ### Available Commands
 - oktaActivateUserbyId
 - oktaAddUseridtoGroupid